ruanvdmerwe/workplace_screening/README.md

 1. If on a Mac

-    1. install the required dependencies for pocketshpinx and pyaudio:
+    1. install the required dependencies for PocketShpinx and pyaudio:

             brew install cmake
             brew install cmu-pocketsphinx